With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePioneer Guest Home Ii Inc is one of mental health facilities in Enterprise, Oregon, located at 101 East Main Street, P. o.
 Box 326, 97828 zip code.
 Pioneer Guest Home Ii Inc provides residential treatment and telemedicine/telehealth.
-Pioneer Guest Home Ii Inc provides cognitive behavioral therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
-Pioneer Guest Home Ii Inc also supports people with serious mental illness, seniors or older adults and patients with eating disorders.
-Additional services provided at Pioneer Guest Home Ii Inc include illness management and recovery, integrated primary care services and supported employment.
+Pioneer Guest Home Ii Inc provides cognitive behavioral therapy, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Pioneer Guest Home Ii Inc also supports people with traumatic brain injury, seniors or older adults and people with trauma.
+Additional services provided at Pioneer Guest Home Ii Inc include supported employment, diet and exercise counseling and illness management and recovery.

 Learn MoreIdhw Region 3 Payette is a mental health treatment clinic in Payette, Idaho, located at 515 North 16th Street, in the 83661 zip code.
 Idhw Region 3 Payette provides outpatient treatment.
-Idhw Region 3 Payette provides individual psychotherapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Idhw Region 3 Payette provides psychotropic medication, group therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
 Idhw Region 3 Payette also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services provided by Idhw Region 3 Payette consist of vocational rehabilitation services, suicide prevention services and case management.
+Additional services provided by Idhw Region 3 Payette consist of suicide prevention services, vocational rehabilitation services and case management.

 Learn MoreProject Patch Youth Program is a mental health facility in Garden Valley, ID, located at 25 Miracle Lane, 83622 zip code area.
 Project Patch Youth Program provides residential treatment.
-Project Patch Youth Program provides psychotropic medication, dialectical behavior therapy and group therapy to children / adolescents.
+Project Patch Youth Program provides group therapy, trauma therapy and psychotropic medication to children / adolescents.
 Project Patch Youth Program also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services offered by Project Patch Youth Program consist of case management, family psychoeducation and education services.
+Additional services offered by Project Patch Youth Program consist of family psychoeducation, case management and education services.

 Learn MoreHollis Mental Health Services Llc is a mental health clinic in Fruitland, ID, located at 620 South Idaho Avenue, in the 83619 zip code.
 Hollis Mental Health Services Llc provides outpatient treatment.
-Hollis Mental Health Services Llc offers cognitive behavioral therapy, dialectical behavior therapy and behavior modification to adults, young adults and children / adolescents.
-Hollis Mental Health Services Llc also supports people with serious mental illness, people requiring dual diagnosis treatment and military families.
+Hollis Mental Health Services Llc offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+Hollis Mental Health Services Llc also supports people requiring dual diagnosis treatment, veterans and people with PTSD.
 More services at Hollis Mental Health Services Llc include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreEmmett Counseling And Psychiatric Services is a mental health treatment center in Emmett, ID, located at 2007 East Quail Run Road, Suite 1, 83617 zip code area.
 Emmett Counseling And Psychiatric Services provides outpatient treatment.
-Emmett Counseling And Psychiatric Services offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to adults, children / adolescents and young adults.
-Additional services at Emmett Counseling And Psychiatric Services consist of psychosocial rehabilitation services, mentoring/peer support/consumer-run services and case management.
+Emmett Counseling And Psychiatric Services offers individual psychotherapy, behavior modification and activity therapy to seniors 65 or older, adults and children / adolescents.
+Additional services at Emmett Counseling And Psychiatric Services consist of family psychoeducation, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.